mlswg/mls-protocol/draft-ietf-mls-protocol.md

 all members of the group agree on a set of parameters.
 Clients indicate their support for parameters in the `capabilities` field of their LeafNode.
-New members of a group are informed of the group's GroupContext extensions via the `group_context_extensions` field in the GroupInfo object.
-The `other_extensions` field in a GroupInfo object can be used to provide additional parameters to new joiners that are used to join the group.
+New members of a group are informed of the group's GroupContext extensions via the `extensions` field in the `group_context` field of the GroupInfo object.
+The `extensions` field in a GroupInfo object (outside of the `group_context` field) can be used to provide additional parameters to new joiners that are used to join the group.

 This extension mechanism is designed to allow for the secure and forward-compatible negotiation of extensions.
 For this to work, implementations MUST correctly